sorskoot/RosieBot/commands.md

 !lurk | Show the community you are lurking
 !so {username} | Give someone a shoutout!
 !ide | Gives info on the IDE
-!song | Shows info on the current song playing
-!beer | What beer is Sorskoot drinking today
+!song | {broken} Shows info on the current song playing !beer | What beer is Sorskoot drinking today
 !project | What is Sorskoot working on today
 !theme | Get the link to the theme Sorskoot is using in VsCode